 - 1. Replace the base cover

+- 2. Replace the optical drive assembly

-- 2. Replace the SD memory card
+- 3. Replace the SD memory card

-- 3. Follow the procedure in after working inside your computer
+- 4. Follow the procedure in after working inside your computer

 Memory modules

 Removing the memory module

 - 1. Follow the procedure in before working inside your computer - 2.
 Remove the SD memory card - 3.
 Remove the base cover - 4.
 Disconnect the battery cable from the connector on the system board.